Our Priorities & Progress

 Our Pipeline to Date

-Reboot Rx has analyzed over 500,000 published studies and surfaced over 100 generic drugs that have clinical data suggesting potential benefit in cancer.
-Of these, we identified 26 candidates with the strongest evidence signals, and prioritized a first set of 5 with the highest potential for large-scale impact based on clinical strength, accessibility, low cost, and unmet patient need.
+Reboot Rx has analyzed over 500,000 published studies and surfaced over 100 generic drugs with clinical data for potential repurposing in cancer.
+From these, we selected 26 candidates with the most consistent evidence related to repurposing and prioritized 5 based on the totality of existing evidence, accessibility, low cost, and patient need.
+Through conversations with clinical experts, three of these (for prostate cancer, colorectal cancer, and bladder cancer) were prioritized based on the body of published literature.

 Regulatory Policy Insights